 If a developer did work on your site, you may reach out to them, or consult their documentation to know which files contain custom code.

-Transfer your tracking information
+Transfer your tracking information before you change WordPress theme

 If you had added tracking and analytics codes to your site, you should locate and copy them out.
 The code is to be transferred to the new theme to retain Google’s tracking service after the switch.

-Option A – Free Themes
+Option A – How to Change a WordPress Theme to Free Themes

 If you are looking to install a free theme from the WordPress theme directory, here’s how: